Get $100 off a Zoma Mattress. Use Code: SF

 We’ve outlined the mattress features that are beneficial for athletes, along with a few strategies for choosing a new bed based on your body and how you are active.
 First, let’s take a look at our picks for the best mattresses for athletes among models sold today.
 We’ve chosen each bed based on a combination of feedback from mattress owners and hands-on product testing.

-The Bear Hybrid is one of our picks for the best mattress for athlete recovery.
-This can mostly be attributed to its cover woven with Celliant fabric, a material that is designed to absorb your body heat, convert it into infrared energy, and then retransmit it back into you through your skin.
+The Bear Hybrid’s strong performance for athletes can mostly be attributed to its cover woven with Celliant fabric, a material that is designed to absorb your body heat, convert it into infrared energy, and then retransmit it back into you through your skin.
 Although this process has a different effect depending on the sleeper, some experience increased tissue oxygenation, muscle recovery, and temperature regulation – all of which can make you feel more comfortable after a day of physical activity.

 Like many competing hybrids, this model provides a balance of body-conforming and responsiveness.
 Two foam comfort layers offer a medium (5) feel and contour somewhat closely, while pocketed coils reinforce the bed to keep you on an even plane.
 The top layer of the mattress is infused with cooling gel to resist heat build-up on the surface, and the coil layer promotes steady air circulation for added breathability.